somritabanerjee/cme216-spring-2020/syllabus.md

 - Introduction to machine learning; support vector machines
 - Deep learning; this will be the bulk of this quarter.
 We will learn how to use TensorFlow.
 Although very popular as well, we will not cover PyTorch.
 - Physics-informed learning.
 We will discuss how deep neural networks can be used to solve partial differential equations.
 - Generative deep networks; this has been a very useful tool in engineering to model stochastic variables.
-We will also briefly discuss physics-informed GANs.
+We will briefly discuss physics-informed GANs.
 - Reinforcement learning and optimal control.

 Although TensorFlow can be used with many languages, we will focus on the standard interface using Python.
 Knowing Python is a pre-requisite for this class.